scalar/scalar/.changeset/large-cows-return.md

 '@scalar/themes': patch
 ---

-Removed activeBreadCrumb from api-client as its available in the slot
+- Removed activeBreadCrumb from api-client as its available in the slot
+- Centralized navigation logic
+- changed URL hash on sidebar navigation
+- use proper navigation instead of scrollIntoView